 We buy and donate items for Wish Lists (household supplies and Holiday Gifts) for Family Promise of Greater Cleveland, an organization that provides families facing the crisis of homelessness with a safe place designed to engage, inspire, and guide them toward a future where they feel empowered to control the course of their lives.

 Since the spring of 2007, we have given a Peace Award to a deserving junior or senior at Shaker Heights High School.
 This scholarship award of $1,000 is in keeping with HCC’s designation as a “Shalom Congregation” dedicated to teaching, working and witnessing to “peace with justice.”

 We work with the League of Women Voters to educate, advocate, and help people participate in fair elections and civic issues.

 We partner with other congregations and agencies in refugee resettlement, including contributions of funds and supplies, and potentially a chance to provide transportation and tutoring.

 …and around the world

-Heights Christian Church’s Outreach Committee distributes eight percent of the church’s income budget each year.
+Heights Christian Church’s Outreach Committee distributes four percent of the church’s income budget each year.
 Information regarding our Community Outreach Grants is available here.